 Cameras

-Below are the details of the cameras I currently use.
-As you will see I prefer manual cameras because they give me complete control.
-Because of the age of them they are probably regarded as "Classic Cameras".
-Many of my photographs were taken with a compact camera, 2 out of the 3 images used in the header for this website were taken with one.
+Below are the details of most of the cameras I have used.
+As you will see I prefer manual cameras as they give me complete control.
+Most of them are now probably regarded as "Classic Cameras", nevertheless they are still capable of performing well today.
+Many of my photographs were taken with a compact camera.
 It is a great belief of mine that you do not need a sophisticated camera to be able to enjoy photography and take good photographs - Photography should start from the soul not from the camera...

 Hasselblad 500cm